7 PR Challenges for 2019

 Actually by simply rethinking the press release format, and publishing something digitally in your own newsroom you can:

-See what a visual press release example looks like and get inspired!
+See what a great press release example looks like and get inspired!

 Getting organized and automating tasks is a key way to get your time back so that you can manage all of the other things that need to get done.
 Using technology is a must to improve your work and free up your time.